ameet01/slax/README.md

 Slax utilizes websockets via [Pusher](http://pusher.com/) to establish real-time chat.
 When a user submits a new message, our client notifies the server to send a message to others who are already viewing the channel.

 * When our MessageList component mounts, we subscribe an open connection to Pusher.
-We unsubscribe when it will unmount.
+We then make sure to unsubscribe it when the component will unmount.

 ```javascript
 componentWillUnmount() {